Fpsska/Fpsska/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I'm Eugene from Saint-Petersburg, Russia.
-Last 2 years interest by developing in Frontend development.
-My current development stack is React + Redux-Toolkit + TypeScript.
-Also i work with any javascript libraries, UI-frameworks, data bases, practice in unit/integration testing.
-Now I'm in looking for a job, company with the prospect of developing skills and career growth.
+Last 4 years interest by developing in Frontend development.
+My current development stack is React + Redux-Toolkit/MobX + TypeScript.
+Also i work with any javascript libraries, UI-frameworks, data bases, unit/integration testing.
+I'm currently woking, but considering job offers.

-🌀 Dear guest, on this page you can see my currently working several of my projects, look below 🌀
+🌀 Dear guest, on this page you can see several of my projects, look below 🌀

 <h2 align="left">:hammer_and_wrench: Technologies and Tools I use:</h2>